-Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance

-We have audited the financial statements of the East Central University as of and for the year ended June 30, 2021 and the related notes to the financial statements, which collectively comprise the University's basic financial statements.
-We issued our report thereon dated October 29, 2021, which contained an unmodified opinion on those financial statements.
-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the basic financial statements.
+Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance We have audited the financial statements of the University as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the basic financial statements of the University.
+We issued our report thereon dated October 31, 2022, which contained unmodified opinions on those financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the University's basic financial statements.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the Uniform Guidance and is not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain auditing procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditure of federal awards is fairly stated in all material respects in relation to the basic financial statements as a whole.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the basic financial statements as a whole.

-Hitch & Company.pc
+Hibb & Compay.pc

-Greenwood Village, Colorado January 7, 2022
+Englewood, Colorado October 31, 2022

-East Central University A Department of the Regional University System of Oklahoma Schedule of Expenditures of Federal Awards Year Ended June 30, 2021
+A Department of the Regional University Ssytem of Oklahoma Schedule of Expenditures of Federal Awards Year Ended June 30, 2022